aktau/aktau.github.com/content/posts/003-clean-integration-of-lua-and-c.md

 The other side of the coin though is that it can stifle your creativity.
 So maybe a good middle ground is to only start looking at things if you can't find a solution in 20 minutes or so.

 Let's take the redis scripting code as an example:

+### Sandboxing

+This section is based on an answer from [stack overflow](http://stackoverflow.com/questions/966162/best-way-to-omit-lua-standard-libraries), and if we look carefully we can see that the developers of redis took the same approach in *scripting.c*.

 Some other tutorials if you still have questions: